nuwave/lighthouse-docs/docs/guides-schema-organisation.md

 ```

 Imports always begin on a seperate line with `#import `, followed by the relative path
 to the imported file.
-The contents of `user.graphql` are new pasted in the final schema.
+The contents of `user.graphql` are pasted in the final schema.

 ```graphql
 type Query {